g8os/EFBD/README.md

     A CLI to copy the metadata of a deduped vdisk

 # Build for g8os
-- Clone the code to your GOPATH and `go get` the dependencies:
+- Clone the code to your GOPATH:
 ```
 go get -d github.com/g8os/blockstor
 cd $GOPATH/src/github.com/g8os/blockstor/nbdserver